 3. This is a key point, since the authors identified some differentially methylation CpG sites and claimed some of the sites might be useful for early detection.
 The author should check the methylation status of these CpG sites in the blood samples from normal individuals from public databases.
 Without this data, the clinical utility and the sensitivity of their findings is questionable.

 Thank you for the important suggestion.
-Accordingly, in our revised version, we included DNA methylation data of 656 cases of white blood cells from GEO (accession number GSE40279).
-We identified 209 hyper-methylated DMSs in LGA compared with the Normal, which have the potential to be useful biomarker.
-Then we plotted the heatmap of the 209 sites in public white blood, normal colorectal tissue, adenoma and cancer.
-Except that the mean values of cg18126097 and cg23927970 were 0.80 and 0.35 respectively, the mean methylation values of the other 207 sites were all less than 0.3, which was significantly different from those in tumor and adenoma tissues.
-This further illustrates the potential of these sites as early diagnostic markers.
-The density curve also reflects this feature well.
-As shown in below, we also included new figures as Figure S7 in supplementary.
+Accordingly, in our revised version, as a new Table (Table S1), we included the details of the methylation values in our identified 209 hyper-methylated DMSs in LGA.
+As suggested we also checked the DNA methylation level of these 209 site in 656 cases of human whole blood from GEO (accession number GSE40279) and plotted a heatmap as Figure S7 as shown in below.
+Indeed 207 out of 209 sites showed their low methylation level as 0.3 in average, which was significantly different from those in tumor and adenoma tissues.
+We also examined the DNA methylation level of ADHFE1 promoter in these 656 cases of whole blood and low level of methylation at all the cases was observed.